 Pineville is a somewhat small town located in the state of North Carolina.
 With a population of 8,429 people and three constituent neighborhoods, Pineville is the 109th largest community in North Carolina.

-Pineville is a decidedly white-collar town, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pineville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pineville who work in office and administrative support (16.92%), food service (14.54%), and sales jobs (12.53%).
+Pineville is a decidedly white-collar town, with fully 87.26% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pineville is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Pineville who work in office and administrative support (20.06%), sales jobs (12.64%), and food service (11.84%).

-The overall education level of Pineville is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Pineville citizens is substantially higher than the typical US community, as 33.80% of adults in Pineville have at least a bachelor's degree.

-The per capita income in Pineville in 2010 was $21,526, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $86,104 for a family of four.
+The per capita income in Pineville in 2010 was $24,273, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $97,092 for a family of four.

 Pineville is an extremely ethnically-diverse town.
 The people who call Pineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pineville residents report their race to be White, followed by Black or African-American.
 Pineville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.31% of the town’s residents.
-Important ancestries of people in Pineville include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 14.93% of the town’s residents.
+Important ancestries of people in Pineville include Irish, English, African, and Italian.

 The most common language spoken in Pineville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Hindi.